rplaca/lua-rules/README.md

 The rules engine itself is initialized with `reset` and started with the `run` function.
 Other top-level commands that are supported are `load` for loading rules and facts from a file, `clear` to delete all facts from working memory and `agenda` plus `watch` for debugging.

 #### NOTE!
 This is my first attempt at a non-trivial Lua program.
-I've implemented a number of rules engines and I'm comfortable around a number of other programming languages (including CLIPS) but if you see me running in the wrong direction, please point me towards the light.
+I've implemented a number of rules engines and I'm comfortable around several other programming languages (including CLIPS) but if you see me running in the wrong direction, please point me towards the light.